CSRG-Group/dcs-notes.github.io/_CS140/secure-email.md

 2. Email can carry payloads (viruses)
 3. Email is easy to spoof (if there is no authentication)

-## Email servers
+### Email servers

-Email servers contain email information of all email accounts – these will be known to the attacker if the server is compromised.
+Email servers contain email information of **all** email accounts – these will be known to the attacker if the server is compromised.

-Additionally, there is no **guarantee for delivery** if SMTP cannot connect to SMTP at receivers domain, the message will be placed in a queue.
+Additionally, there is no **guarantee for delivery** if SMTP cannot connect to SMTP at receiver’s end.
+(Access in CIA)

-- If it still fails after several tries, the email will be returned to the sender.

 People have **poor passwords**.